Hug your hound for physical, mental and emotional benefits, plus a list of music perfect for Hug your hound day!

 Dog Themed Music

-Of course, we’ve got some four-legged-themed music to listen to while giving your pooch a smooch.
+Of course, we’ve got some four-legged-themed music to listen to while giving your pup a smooch.

 You’ve Got a Friend in Me Fingerstyle Guitar cover by Acoustic Trench